Table of Contents

 - Long installation process

 Espresso is an Android testing framework that follows test-driven development.
-It offers a simple API that is easy to learn and that is updated along with new Android versions.
+It offers a simple API testing, that is easy to learn and that is updated along with new Android versions.

 - Frequent updates and support of the newest Android versions